Traveller’s Tale: Tips for Planning a Visit to Graceland, USA

 The event sees fans carry candles up the sweeping drive to Elvis’ beloved home, and back down again.
 The vigil always takes place on August 15 — the anniversary of Presley’s death in 1977 — and can last well into the following day.

-Here are some tips for planning a visit to Graceland, and what you can expect.
+Here are some tips for planning a visit to Graceland.

 Watch our video of ten top things to do on a southern USA road trip: